FeatureBaseDB/www/content/blog/writing-a-client-library.md

 end
 ```

-It is usually much more convenient to use a Pilosa URI as is though.
+Generally, it is much more convenient to use a Pilosa URI as is.
 We can easily parse an address and convert it to a Pilosa URI:
 ```lua
 function URI:address(address)
     scheme, host, port = parseAddress(address)